 Alternative Name(s): Birthday Card

 Embrodiered postcard written on the Western Front during World War I by Private Albert Edward Kemp to his mother.
-Albert writes: 'Dear Mother Wishing you mother many happy returns of your birthday hoping this to find you in best of health as it leave myself with fondest of love of safe return to you from your son Bert'.
+He writes: 'Dear Mother Wishing you mother many happy returns of your birthday hoping this to find you in best of health as it leave myself with fondest of love of safe return to you from your son Bert'.
+Two lines have been censored.

 According to the Australian War memorial, 'Embroidered silk postcards were first made in 1900 for the Paris Exposition with popularity peaking during the First World War.
 A thriving cottage industry began around 1915 and the cards were generally embroidered on strips of silk mesh by French women in their own homes.
 There could be as many as 25 cards on these strips.
 Once completed, they were sent to factories for cutting and mounting on postcards.
 Production ceased around 1923 and an estimated 10,000,000 handmade postcards were produced from 1915 to 1919.
 Designs included Australian themes, greetings, flags, Christmas, units and camps.'